atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`airlines`  **<mark style="color:blue;">**array**</mark>**  **<mark style="color:orange;">**Optional**</mark>

-An array of IATA Codes of airport.
-The reault will only contains airport you specified.
+An array of IATA Codes of airline.
+The reault will only contains airline you specified.
 {% endtab %}

 {% tab title="Samples" %}